pretix/pretix-docs/docs/guides/seating.md

 If you want to assign seats to customers, uncheck the box next to "Customers can choose their own seats".
 You will need to manually assign seats to customers before the event.
 You should take care of this manual assignment before issuing tickets to your customers.
-Otherwise, pretix cannot include the seat information on the ticket.
+Otherwise, pretix will not be able to include the seat information on the ticket.

 Click the :btn:Save: button.